Neobii/Shielkwamm/README.md

 WIP party is good because it capitalizes on a basically dead party.
 And also it means work in progress, that means we iterate our party structure.

 ## Leading Roles
-Arbitrator - arbitrates cases until they can sense unanimous approval (psychic position), Arbitrators have on-demand access to curators in order to resolve a situation quickly.
+`Arbitrator` - arbitrates cases until they can sense unanimous approval (psychic position), Arbitrators have on-demand access to curators in order to resolve a situation quickly.
-Operator - Connects and relays information, acknowledges connections and checks health of inbound connections Information - Presents news updates, cognitively gained insights, and democratic consensus explanations.
+`Operator` - Connects and relays information, acknowledges connections and checks health of inbound connections `Information` - Presents news updates, cognitively gained insights, and democratic consensus explanations.
 This roll exchanges hands a lot, possibly every 2 weeks depending on what is on the todo list for that current sprint.
-Curator - Prescribes learning experiences for party in line with the current objectives.
+`Curator` - Prescribes learning experiences for party in line with the current objectives.
 This roll exchanges hands a lot, possibly every 2 weeks depending on what is on the todo list for that current sprint.
+`Creative-Lead` - Creates work of art to ease tensions and other diplomatic missions

-President: Curator
+President: `Curator`
-Vice President: Information
+Vice President: `Information`
-Party chair: Arbiter
+Party chair: `Arbiter`
-Party vice-chair: Operator
+Party vice-chair: `Operator`
+Speaker: `Creative-Lead`

 ## Operating Area:
 Public domain content drop sites: